Planning Practice (PgCert)

 Allows students with a specialised Masters degree in planning to top up their planning knowledge and gain professional membership of the RTPI.

-This part-time programme is available to study across either one or two days a week, allowing you to work almost full-time, but still gain a qualification that can provide access to the UK planning profession.
+Taught over one or two days a week allowing you to work but still gain a qualification that can provide access to the UK planning profession.

 The programme consists of 90 credits, gained by completing four twenty credit modules and one ten credit module.
 All modules are compulsory.